msbeigiai/airflowpipeline/README.md

 **Note**: Table in database in named *test_table*.
 Be careful to change it with you appropriate name.
 Before running `dag01` you should make *database connection* from [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

+Custom dags should be copied to *dag* folder after Airflow instantiation.